 How Can I Prove Fault in an Uber Accident Case?

-- Duty of care (the driver or company’s responsibility to act carefully in order to prevent harm to customers and others)
+- Duty of care (the driver or other liable party had a responsibility to act carefully to prevent harm to others)

 - Breach of duty (the irresponsible action)